• Home

 Planning is well and truly underway.
 Here is a sneak peek of what to look forward to:

-On Thursday, we’ll explore big-picture topics that are shaping the future of surgery including consent, registries (pelvic mesh, prostate cancer, breast implants, joint implants), and workforce planning, with key insights from health leaders across Aotearoa.
+On Thursday, we’ll explore big-picture topics that are shaping the future of surgery including consent, registries (prostate cancer, breast implants, joint implants), and workforce planning, with key insights from health leaders across Aotearoa.

 Confirmed keynote speakers for Thursday include: